Vintage Lens - Modern Optics

 Mandler @ f8

-At the edge of the frame the Mandler is quite blurry, while the Leica is razor sharp.
+Here’s where things go bad for the Mandler.
+At the edge of the frame it’s quite blurry, while the Leica is still razor-sharp.

 Center-frame Crop @ f2 - Close Subject